Engraving improvements in MuseScore Studio 4.5

 New features

-System markings
+System markings (handbook)

 Implementation: Issue 24100 / PR 25825

 Though the basic functionality for multiple instances of system markings (tempo markings, rehearsal marks, etc.) has existed since MuseScore 4.0, there was no UI to customise it, and it was only available via a few supplied templates.
-Now in 4.5 we finally have a UI which allows you to configure where each type of markings should appear.
+Now in 4.5 we finally have a UI which allows you to configure where each type of marking should appear.

 All markings appear at the top of the score by default, but you can add any number of additional instances.
 They are added and configured via the Layout panel (formerly called Instruments).
 Click Add to add an instance, which you can drag around between instruments as required, and click the cog to configure which types of item are shown there.

-Large time signatures
+Large time signatures (handbook)

 Implementation: Issues 20480 & 25687 / PR 25894